-Welfare and Health are shaped by the ability to adapt.
+Health, welfare and productivity of livestock are shaped by their ability to adapt.
 The Adaptation Physiology Group (ADP) mission is to improve and facilitate adaptation by development of robust animals in supportive environments.
-The group focusses on long term effects of early life conditions on adaptive capacity and facilitation of adaptation during critical transition periods (e.g. weaning of piglets, onset of lactation in dairy cattle, hatching of chickens).
-Since many adaptive capacity issues are multifactorial the Adaptation Physiology Group chooses a physiological, multidisiplinary whole-animal approach in their research.
+The group focuses on long term effects of early life conditions on adaptive capacity and facilitation of adaptation during critical transition periods.

 The focus of the Adaptation Physiology group is on three major determinants of adaptive capacity of animals:

 - The influence of early life conditions on development of adaptive capacity;

 - Supplying adequate environmental resources to facilitate adaptation;

 - Support adaptation to a changing environment (e.g. during critical transition periods).

 Impacts of early life conditions and critical transitions in farm animals are studied in terms of impacts on immune system, metabolism, reproduction and behavior.
 In addition, ADP focuses on increased use of sensors for measurements of adaptation, and on a sustainable and responsible relationship between humans and animals through its partnership with the Centre for Sustainable Animal Stewardship (CenSAS).